ReactTraining/react-workshop/remix/lessons/01-routes-and-layouts/practice/GUIDE.md

 # Routes And Layouts

-The goal of this exercise is to make files for these routes:
+The goal of this practice is to make files for these routes:

 ```js
 // URL                               SUB LAYOUT      CONTENT